United Airlines 737 MAX 9 Economy Plus: worth it or not?

 Our route from Los Angeles to Houston today as UA1946.

 This was easily one of the weirdest flights I’ve had in a while.
-Not only was I am extremely excited to fly on the United 737 MAX 9, I was also a bit terrified as well.
+Not only was I am extremely excited to fly on the United 737 MAX 9 for the first time, I was also a bit terrified.
 Just a little.

-I flew up from San Diego on a United Express ERJ-175 in order to catch this flight.
+I flew up from San Diego in United Embraer 175 first class in order to catch this flight.
 It was relatively nice and relaxing – at least until the moment we landed.
 I had a very short connection time, and I knew that I was going to hit the ground running as soon as I stepped off the plane.
 Combine that with being nervous about flying on the 737 MAX, and…ugh.

 SANspotter at LAX